TrunkRecorder/trunkrecorder.github.io/docs/notes/PLUGIN-SYSTEM.md

   * Called before init(plugin_t), and passed the Configuration information in the settings file for that plugin.

 * `start(plugin_t * const plugin)`
-  * Called after trunk-recorder has been setup and all configuraiton is loaded.
+  * Called after trunk-recorder has been setup and all configuration is loaded.

 * `stop(plugin_t * const plugin)`
   * Called after trunk-recorder has started shutting down, but the top-block is still running.